beng262/WellnessMate/README.md

 **WellnessMate**

 Welcome to WellnessMate!
 This is a personal, passion project, created from scratch including all the sprites and animations.
-You can see the protoype using my Figma link: https://www.figma.com/design/cfYIqVr6bICi37Y1FilpQa/Figma-Portfolio?node-id=0-1&t=ScNDVolUz8QFxUXT-1
 ---

 ## 🚀 Overview